AkademiaProgramowania/ship-game-libgdx/README.md

 ## Overview
 Collect a full ship before a storm strikes!

 This application serves as a learning implementation of a card game designed for kids, featuring ships, storms, coins, and cannons.
-2 players aim to gain a 6 pieces ship of chosen color.
+Two players aim to gain a 6 pieces ship of chosen color.
 A project offers both console and graphical user interface (GUI) versions.
 Choose preferred mode of play based on the provided launchers.

 ## Gameplay